Skip to main content

 We interviewed Rabbi Shore about the film for Jerusalem Dateline.
 Click on the video at the top of the page to see the interview.

-JULIE STAHL; Rabbi Raphael Shore, welcome to Jerusalem.
-Dateline.
+JULIE STAHL: Rabbi Raphael Shore, welcome to Jerusalem Dateline.

 RABBI RAPHAEL SHORE: Thank you for having me on your show, Julie.

-J.S; Now, you have made a film, 'Tragic Awakening', about an ancient hatred that has suddenly resurged.
+JULIE STAHL: Now, you have made a film, Tragic Awakening, about an ancient hatred that has suddenly resurged.
 Tell me, why did you make the film?

-RABBI R.S; That's a great question.
+RABBI SHORE: That's a great question.
 I made the film because it didn't suddenly resurge.
 It's always been there.
 But we sometimes go into an illusion that it's disappeared.
 It morphs.
 It comes in different shapes and sizes.
 And in this generation, it's coming in the form of anti-Zionism and anti-Israel.
-So I felt that if we can explain the deeper reasons for anti-Semitism, we can help people understand how to get on the right side of history.
+So, I felt that if we can explain the deeper reasons for anti-Semitism, we can help people understand how to get on the right side of history.

-J.S: That's very good.
+JULIE STAHL: That's very good.
 That's very good.
 Now, you based that on a new book, Who's Afraid of the Big Bad Jew?, which actually you were writing before October 7th, three years ago.
 So why did you start writing it then?

-RABBI R.S: I've actually been sitting on this material, Julie, since I was at university 40 years ago, and I felt that a lot of the messages that underlie anti-Semitism were not ready to be heard by people.
-The subtitle is 'Learning to Love the Lessons of Jew Hatred', and the deeper reasons for anti-Semitism is that the Jewish people are bringing a message into the world that provides resistance, that the world doesn't always want to understand what it is that we're about.
+RABBI SHORE: I've actually been sitting on this material, Julie, since I was at university 40 years ago, and I felt that a lot of the messages that underlie anti-Semitism were not ready to be heard by people.
+The subtitle is 'Learning to Love the Lessons of Jew Hatred,' and the deeper reasons for anti-Semitism is that the Jewish people are bringing a message into the world that provides resistance, that the world doesn't always want to understand what it is that we're about.
 And where I get this knowledge from is from one of the greatest anti-Semites of all time, Adolf Hitler.

 So it's fascinating.
 I expose his ideology, and he was very clear that the Jewish people are bringing light into the world, and he wanted darkness.
 And this has been a theme of anti-Semitism from the beginning.
 If we understand it, we can be much stronger knowing who we are.

-J.S: So why is it that people love darkness rather than light?
+JULIE STAHL: So why is it that people love darkness rather than light?

-RABBI R.S: It can happen because underlying this conflict is anti-Semitism.
-The fact that the world is so concerned about what's happening here and so concerned about deaths of the civilian population - why aren't they concerned about the Somalian civilian population or the Ukrainian?
+RABBI SHORE: It can happen because underlying this conflict is anti-Semitism.
+The fact that the world is so concerned about what's happening here and so concerned about deaths of the civilian population – why aren't they concerned about the Somalian civilian population or the Ukrainian?

 They kept them in, forcing Israel to deal with the situation.
 And then they could blame Israel.
 There's so many different cases like this where the world has lined up so they can come and delegitimize Israel.
 It's another form of Jew hatred.

-J.S: So how can it be combated?
+JULIE STAHL: So how can it be combated?
 How can we combat that?

 It's very difficult.
-What I'm trying to do here is provide enough clarity to so that people who are on the right side of history, people who are Jewish, people who are not Jewish who want to stand with Israel, can have enough clarity that not only they understand the underlying anti-Semitism, so they don't get fooled and feel bad about supporting Israel or being Jewish, but they can actually be proud.
+What I'm trying to do here is provide enough clarity so that people who are on the right side of history, people who are Jewish, people who are not Jewish who want to stand with Israel, can have enough clarity that not only they understand the underlying anti-Semitism, so they don't get fooled and feel bad about supporting Israel or being Jewish, but they can actually be proud.

-RABBI R.S; Thank you very much.
+RABBI SHORE: Thank you very much.

 ***Please sign up for CBN Newsletters and download the CBN News app to ensure you receive the latest news.***